-A regular routine of protection and cleaning will not only help protected your furniture from stains and damage, it will also add years to its life.
+A regular routine of cleaning and protection will not only help protected your furniture from stains and damage, it will also add years to its life.
 Some types of soiling only affect the way your furniture looks, others can actually damage the leather.
 Dust and perspiration are both particularly damaging.
 Dust is abrasive: it acts like sandpaper.
 Over time dust can cause serious damage to the furniture’s topcoat.
 Perspiration and body oils contain salts, enzymes and fatty acids, all of which can stain and damage leather and its topcoat.
 It is important to prevent perspiration and body oils from building up.
 Particular care needs to be taken if you regularly take medications, as they can increase the damage caused by perspiration and body oils.

 Every Week: Dust and Light Clean.
 The best way to dust your furniture is using a vacuum cleaner.
 Use a soft brush head or upholstery attachment and set the vacuum cleaner to low suction.
 After vacuuming, use a cloth dampened with a little water to wipe over the areas that come in contact with the body (headrests, armrests and seats etc).
 You don’t need to use a leather cleaner every time you clean your furniture, a soft cloth dampened with a little water will do the trick.

 Every 3-6 Months: Thorough Clean.
 Clean your furniture with Leather Soft Cleaner or Hydrating Leather Cleaner* to remove built up dirt and grime.
 How often you need to clean your furniture will depend on its colour and how quickly it becomes soiled.
-If you have light coloured furniture, aniline leather, or if your furniture is heavily used (particularly by pets and small children) you will need to clean your furniture more often.
+If you have light coloured furniture, or if your furniture is heavily used (particularly by pets and small children) you will need to clean your furniture more often.
 Do not clean your furniture more than necessary, excess cleaning causes unnecessary wear on the topcoat and even the gentlest cleaning products can cause leather to dry out if they are over used.

 * Protecting Leather Conditioner and Hydrating Leather Cleaner are only available in GreenGard Leather Care Kits with Warranty.